-- 1. Military deferrals from previous eligibility lists;

-- 2. Recycled corrections recruits;

-- 3. Ranking on the eligibility list.
+- 1. Police Officers reducing in grade to Corrections Recruit - 2.
+Military deferrals from previous eligibility lists; - 3.
+Recycled corrections recruits; - 4.
+Ranking on the eligibility list.

 Employees who have been rehired as a police or corrections officer, the seniority date will be the employee's current hire date.
 In the event there are two or more rehires on the same day, the officers will be ranked according to prior service time in classification.